qmlcode/qml/docs/source/tutorial.rst

     # Create the compound object mol from the file qm7/0001.xyz which happens to be methane
     mol = qml.ml.Compound(xyz="qm7/0001.xyz")

-    # Generate and print a coulomb matrix for compound with 5 atoms
+    # Generate and print a Coulomb matrix for compound with 5 atoms
     mol.generate_coulomb_matrix(size=5, sorting="row-norm")
     print(mol.representation)